WXSD-Sales/azure-based-membership-management/README.md

    - [Synchronize Azure Active Directory Users into Control Hub](https://help.webex.com/en-US/article/6ta3gz/Synchronize-Azure-Active-Directory-Users-into-Control-Hub)
  - [Docker installed](https://docs.docker.com/engine/install/) and running on a Windows (via WSL2), macOS, or Linux machine.

-Then open and new terminal window and follow the instructions below.
+Open a new terminal window and follow the instructions below to setup the project locally for development/demo.

 1. Clone this repository and change directory:
    ```